You are considered a benefit eligible employee if you are:

 - A four-fifths-time faculty member (.8 FTE with a full year contract)

 Eligibility for coverage under the various benefit plans is based upon your employment category.
 Enrollment in benefits, including health insurance, is not automatic.
-To view your benefits-at-glance, select one of the categories below:
+To view a BAAG (benefits-at-a-glance) click here.

 Benefits and Eligibility For Part-Time Faculty, Staff And Administrators